learex-zz/macOS-eGPU/README.md

 `--unlockNvidia | -N`

 Specify that NVIDIA eGPU support shall be unlocked. *patch by @fr34k, @goalque*
 The unlock NVIDIA parameter tells the script to make the Mac compatible with NVIDIA eGPUs.
 This is only required for macOS 10.13.4.
-This might cause issues/crashes with AMD graphics cards.
+This might cause issues/crashes with AMD graphics cards (external).

 `--unlockT82 | -T`